schultek/dart_mappable/README.md

 print(myMap); // {{name: Bonny}: 1, {name: Clyde}: 5}
 ```

-> Make sure to do mixin Mapper on your key class, in order to enable easy property access
+> Make sure to mixin `Mappable` on your key class, in order to enable easy property access

 > Since json only supports string keys, we can't do `Mapper.fromJson` or `Mapper.toJson` on these maps.
 You would have to decode / encode your keys and values separately.